SearchStax Named to the 2024 Deloitte Technology Fast 500 | LEARN MORE

 Pete

 Well, it starts with a dream, Jae.
 In terms of the players, I mean, it really depends on the maturity of who’s leading the projects, and whether they’re being driven by the customer, whether it’s being driven by a partner.
 Going back to this example, and without trying to reveal too much, this was an existing Site Search partner – or sorry, an existing Site Search customer on a different platform that wasn’t AEM.
 And we had just onboarded them to Site Search on their old platform.
 And everybody was applauding and gave everybody a pat on the back because we had a successful onboarding, and they were off to the races on their own platform.
 Within about a week later, they came back to us and were like, “so we’re switching to AEM, we’re completely rewriting all of our – like, redoing everything, replatforming – and we’re only doing it in like a month.”
 And we kind of looked at them like, okay, here we go.
 And again, we were trying to figure out, okay, what’s the fastest way that we can do this?
-So the players that were involved, I mean, obviously, we had a really great partner that was working with that with that customer.
+So the players that were involved, I mean, obviously, we had a really great partner that was working with that customer.
 They had a really great customer who had adopted our viewpoint and adopted our product and said, “hey, this is a great product, and we want to take it with us, can we take it with us to another platform.”
 So we had really great buy in from the partner, we had a really great buy in from the customer.
 And then on the platform side, even Adobe got involved, and was a champion for us.
 And so having that really nice synergy between the platform, the marketing team, and the technical team was really important for being able to have such a quick and successful launch, in my opinion, at least from me being kind of an overseer on some of these things.
 It was really neat to see – you know, Karan, from a technical side, you can probably get a little bit deeper on that, but it was neat to see how all those players contributed here.

 Jae